Lithill/Eponymous-Bosch/README.md

 * Sort a specific category of product.
 * Sort multiple categories of products simultaneously.
 * Search for a product by name or description.
-* Easily see what I've searched for and the number of results.
+* Easily see what I have searched for and the number of results.
 * Sort based on what is currently on sale.

 <br/>